Advocating For Grandparent Rights In Anchorage, Wasilla, The Kenai Peninsula And Throughout Alaska

 1. Pending Child Custody Actions

-If the parents are trying to reach a custody agreement in a pending divorce or custody action, either together or with help from the court, a grandparent can ask the court for special visitation rights with the grandchild.
+If the parents are trying to reach a custody agreement in a pending divorce or custody action, either together or with help from the court, a grandparent can bring a request for special visitation rights with the grandchild.
+There are specific requirements that must be met for grandparents to assert rights, and the process typically involves filing a motion to join the existing custody case.
+Intervention must happen before the case is closed, or the process becomes more complex.
+As part of this process, grandparents must complete the appropriate form(s) required by the court.

 2. Situations Involving Parental Neglect Or Abuse

 Sometimes children are subject to tragic circumstances involving parental neglect or abuse.
-In these instances, grandparents can ask the court for custody of their grandchild so they can provide a stable and safe environment for the child.
+In these instances, grandparents can bring a request to the court for custody of their grandchild so they can provide a stable and safe environment for the child.
+If no custody case exists between the parents, grandparents may need to bring a new complaint for visitation or custody, following the process and submitting the necessary forms.

 A court will determine whether a grandparent may have custody of a child if: